Analysis: Seven Seahawks with a lot on the line Saturday against the Chargers

 RENTON — All the work of the last eight months comes to a head over the next eight days.

-By next Saturday at 1 p.m., the Seahawks — like every other NFL team — will have to pare their rosters from the current 90 to the regular season maximum of 53.
+By next Saturday at 1 p.m., the Seahawks — like every other NFL team — will have to pare their rosters from the current 90 to the regular-season maximum of 53.

 That initial roster, of course, will hardly be set in stone.
 NFL rosters change daily during the regular season.
-And many of those waived figure to resurface on the practice squad (up to 10 can be re-signed to the practice squad once they clear waivers) and as possible reinforcements for injuries and whatever else as the season progresses.
+And many of those waived figure to resurface on the practice squad (up to 10 can be re-signed to there once they clear waivers) and as possible reinforcements for injuries and whatever else as the season progresses.

 Still, the football futures of many players will be altered greatly, one way or the other, by what the team decides over the next week.
-And those decisions could still be influenced by what happens over the final two preseason games — Saturday against the Chargers in Carson, California, and then Thursday against the Raiders at CenturyLink Field.
+And those decisions could still be influenced by what happens over the final two preseason games — Saturday against the Chargers in Carson, Calif., and then Thursday against the Raiders at CenturyLink Field.

 Here’s a look at seven Seahawks for whom the next week looms especially critical, in no particular order.